MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/dns/create-dns-records-at-aws.md

 <a name="BKMK_add_TXT"> </a>

 > [!IMPORTANT]
 > You cannot have more than one TXT record for SPF for a domain.
 If your domain has more than one SPF record, you'll get email errors, as well as delivery and spam classification issues.
-If you already have an SPF record for your domain, don't create a new one for Office 365.
-Instead, add the required Office 365 values to the current record so that you have a  *single*  SPF record that includes both sets of values.
+If you already have an SPF record for your domain, don't create a new one for Microsoft 365.
+Instead, add the required Microsoft 365 values to the current record so that you have a  *single*  SPF record that includes both sets of values.
 Need examples?
-Check out these [External Domain Name System records for Office 365](https://support.office.com/article/c0531a6f-9e25-4f2d-ad0e-a70bfef09ac0).
+Check out these [External Domain Name System records for Microsoft 365](https://support.office.com/article/c0531a6f-9e25-4f2d-ad0e-a70bfef09ac0).
 To validate your SPF record, you can use one of these[SPF validation tools](../setup/domains-faq.md).

 1. To get started, go to your domains page at AWS by using [this link](https://console.aws.amazon.com/route53/home).
 You'll be prompted to log in first.